 In 1950, Kendall, Hench, and Reichstein received the Nobel Prize for Physiology and Medicine for their discovery of cortisone.
 No doubt, it was a great step forward in our knowledge of the hormones of the adrenal cortex and their uses in medicine.

-Today, cortisone shots is a leading Anti-inflammatory drug given to relieve pain and inflammation, especially for joints—ankle, elbow, hip, knee, shoulder, spine and wrist.
+Today, cortisone shots are a leading Anti-inflammatory drug given to relieve pain and inflammation, especially for joints—ankle, elbow, hip, knee, shoulder, spine, and wrist.